 Parking lot design: Local policymakers should implement parking lot design standards and guidelines in an effort to make parking lots safer for pedestrians of all ages and those with limited ability.

-Newly constructed or reconstructed parking lots should provide adequate parking spaces compliant with the Americans with Disabilities Act and based on anticipated disability rates of an aging population.
+Newly constructed or reconstructed parking lots should provide adequate parking spaces compliant with the Americans with Disabilities Act Legislation enacted by Congress in 1990 that prohibits discrimination against people with disabilities in employment, public services, public accommodations, transportation, and telecommunications. and based on anticipated disability rates of an aging population.
 Proper use of these spaces should be enforced.

 Local authorities should ensure proper illumination of parking lots to enhance safety.